 Renewable in % Electricity Production

-The UAE targets to cover 44% of its energy consumption with renewables by 2050 (Energy Strategy 2050).
+The UAE targets to reach 20% of the installed capacity with clean resources (including nuclear) by 2024 and 44% of energy consumption with renewables by 2050 (Energy Strategy 2050).

 Interactive Chart United Arab Emirates Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

 The updated NDC (September 2022) raised the GHG reduction target to 31.5% by 2030 compared to a BAU scenario (23.5% previously).